AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 ---
 # Use a report

-Use reports in [!DNL Commerce Intelligence] to help you answer business questions - whether you simply want to see this month's revenue compared to last year or understand your acquisition costs for your latest [!DNL Google AdWords] campaign.
+Use reports in [!DNL Adobe Commerce Intelligence] to help you answer business questions - whether you simply want to see this month's revenue compared to last year or understand your acquisition costs for your latest [!DNL Google AdWords] campaign.

 What does that path from question to answer look like, exactly?